mit-acl/gym-collision-avoidance/README.md

 ---

 ### TODOs:
+- [ ] Pandas test suite instead of pickling numpy arrays
+- [ ] Fix ffmpeg on gitlab CI (to pass animation-generating test cases)
+- [ ] Fix full and small test case suites to end up with last last fig
+- [ ] Update full/small test case suites to be more compact (like carrl)
 - [ ] Get DRLLong working by pointing to correct commit on mfe's fork (cuda in python)
-- [ ] Add test suite code to README
 - [ ] Confirm sensors work
 - [ ] Get GA3C-CADRL to actually use the dict obs?